Scottish Open (snooker): History

-In 2015 Barry Hearn announced that the tournament will return in the 2016/17 season.
-The event will be held in Glasgow and will be part of the Home Nations Series events, which will feature tournaments in the other home nations and have a one million pound bonus.
+In 2015 Barry Hearn announced that the tournament would return in the 2016/17 season, held in Glasgow, as part of the Home Nations Series events, which would feature tournaments in the other home nations of snooker and have a one million pound bonus.

 Steve Davis was the tournament's most prolific winner, with a record 6 wins from 8 finals.
 This included a 9–0 whitewash of Dennis Taylor in the 1981 final.
-There have been seven maximum breaks in the history of the tournament, out of which two were made at the 2000 event: one by Stephen Maguire at the first qualifying round against Phaitoon Phonbun, and the other by Ronnie O'Sullivan in the last 32 against Quinten Hann.
+There have been eight maximum breaks in the history of the tournament, out of which two were made at the 2000 event: one by Stephen Maguire at the first qualifying round against Phaitoon Phonbun, and the other by Ronnie O'Sullivan in the last 32 against Quinten Hann.
 In 2012 Kurt Maflin achieved a 147 in the last 32 against Stuart Carrington.
 In 2017, eventual runner-up Cao Yupeng made a maximum break in his first round match against Andrew Higginson, and the following year, John Higgins compiled his ninth career 147 in his second round match against Gerard Greene.
-In 2020, Zhou Yuelong made a maximum break in his first round match with Peter Lines, and the tournament's most recent maximum break was made in 2021 by Xiao Guodong in his qualifying match against Fraser Patrick.
+In 2020, Zhou Yuelong made a maximum break in his first round match with Peter Lines, and in 2021 Xiao Guodong made the first maximum break of his career in his qualifying match against Fraser Patrick.
+The most recent maximum break was made in 2022 by Judd Trump in his second-round match against Mitchell Mann.